Applications Now Available – Deadline Friday, April 11

 Following on our successful incubation of seven NJ news start-ups in October, 2013, the NJ News Commons is recruiting a new class of entrepreneurs to expand the NJ news ecosystem.
 This comes on the heels of mass layoffs at Patch, announced in January, and significant bloodletting at the Star-Ledger and NJ.com, and is aimed at helping recently downsized journalists and others who are interested in launching news sites in New Jersey.

-nine start-ups, all of whom will receive six months of twice-a-month private coaching sessions from local news consultant Joe Michaud, as well membership in a peer-to-peer support group that will meet monthly to discuss issues as they ramp up.
+We will be seeding up to 10 start-ups, all of whom will receive six months of twice-a-month private coaching sessions from local news consultant Joe Michaud, as well as membership in a peer-to-peer support group that will meet monthly to discuss issues as they ramp up.
 We will also be awarding micro-grants of between $1,000 to $4,000 to the start-ups selected.

 For more information, please write to Debbie Galant.